thanhtrannn/ParkNGo/README.md

 * **Development:** Visual Studio IIS Express
 * **Staging:** Contained deployment to IIS with Core .NET 2.1 Hosting Bundle (Capable of cross platform deployment)

-Set environment variables such as connection string through appsettings.**{Development/Staging}**.json
+Set environment variables such as connection string through appsettings.**{Development/Staging}**.json.
+Set prefer method of logging that Serilog has to offer and include your key for Google Maps API.

 ## Testing